 Buddhist New Year – Aruda- 13/14 April marks the end of the harvest and start of the SW monsoon.
 There is normally a 3-day holiday throughout Sri Lanka and villages are alive with local carnivals and hospitality.
 This is the biggest celebration of the Buddhist year and families will exchange presents.
 The wealthy Sri Lankans will flee to Nuwara Eliya for opulent parties and 3-day horse racing.
 The racing is serious and many Middle East horse owners will visit.
 Anilana Craigbank is a colonial hotel situated opposite the Race ground.

 Deepavali – Hindu festival of lights in Oct/Nov.
 Thousands of flickering oil lamps celebrate the victory of good over evil and the return of Rama.
 The Tea country will see the most colourful celebrations as the pickers are granted holiday from the fields.

 Tamil Thai Pongal Day - Tamil New Year in early/mid January.
 Nuwara Eliya and the Hill Country will be alive with family parties and Horse Racing.

 Christmas Day & New Year - Christian events are celebrated with equal enthusiam within the hotels, eg banquets, fire works, discos.
 The focus of the local people will be ensuring that the tourists have a wonderful time.
-Club Villa have an excellent upmarket and sociable atmosphere or take over River House and treat all the family
+The Fortress have an excellent upmarket and sociable atmosphere or take over The Frangipani and treat all the family.

-Exact Dates will alter from year to year.
+Exact Dates of all the Sri Lankan festivals will alter from year to year.
 The Tourist Board produces a new comprehensive list each year for many other events on their website www.srilankatourism.org.

 Travelling with Children